 Where to Stay in Karlstad

-The Clarion Collection Hotel Plaza is located directly across the road from Karlstad’s train station, but also moments away from the main shopping street in the city, Drottninggatan, and generally perfectly placed for exploring the city by foot.
+The Clarion Collection Hotel Plaza (#AF) is located directly across the road from Karlstad’s train station, but also moments away from the main shopping street in the city, Drottninggatan, and generally perfectly placed for exploring the city by foot.

 The building is steeped in history, as it was formerly a prison and museum but now has been repurposed as a functional and fantastic hotel with some unique features, such as a glass lift looking out on to the stunning atrium whilst some rooms also face inwards toward the atrium.
 Breakfast is a knock out, with a huge buffet spread including a make-your-own waffle station.

 One of the great features is the buffet-style evening meal, which is available to all guests in the Bubbles & Beers bar at the front included in the price of your stay.
 Between 6 to 9pm, guests are offered a soup and main dish, followed by tea and coffee if you wish.
 A godsend if you’ve had a long day of travelling or just don’t fancy venturing out for dinner and also a great way to keep track of your spending!
 A rarity in hotels, and something we really cherished having available.
 You would think something complimentary would be either cheap or lacking in flavour – trust us, here it’s absolutely neither.
+Can’t recommend this hotel enough –– if deciding to visit Karlstad and staying at this hotel, we’d appreciate considering to book via our affiliate link (as it earns us a miniscule % commission on each completed stay!)

 Getting to Karlstad